ClimateImpactLab/carleton_mortality_2022/0_data_cleaning/README.md

 ### 3. (Optional) Run master do file, `clean.do`.
 `clean.do` is the master script for this step of the analysis, using code in the subfolders of `0_data_cleaning` to construct the final dataset from the raw inputs. `0_data_cleaning` proceeds in four steps.
 Note that mortality and population data from the United States and China are not publicly available.
-As such, they are not included in the public data repository and are not included in the scipt that compiles the final `global_mortality_panel.dta` file.
+As such, they are not included in the public data repository and are not included in the script that compiles the final `global_mortality_panel.dta` file.

 This step is optional, since the output is saved in `DB/0_data_cleaning/3_final/`.
 The steps are as follows: